OTGApps/USPADropzones/Readme.md

 ## The Scraper

 This data was scraped from the [USPA website](http://www.uspa.org).
 I have included the scraper program here.
-Please don't abuse this... only use local files to test the applicaiton.
+Please don't abuse this... only use local files to test the application.

 ## Roadmap